-On Ubuntu installations you may need to run these commands to install the packages needed to be able to compile and run MEDM:
+On Ubuntu installations these commands will install the packages and fonts needed to be able to compile and run MEDM:

-$ sudo apt-get install build-essential libmotif-dev $ sudo apt-get install x11proto-print-dev $ sudo apt-get install libxp-dev libxmu-dev libxpm-dev $ sudo apt-get install xfonts-100dpi
+$ sudo apt-get install build-essential libmotif-dev $ sudo apt-get install x11proto-print-dev xfonts-100dpi $ sudo apt-get install libxp-dev libxmu-dev libxpm-dev

-or equivalent.
-In addition you will have to download the medmfonts.ali.txt file.
-What you do with this file to install the MEDM font aliases varies with your Linux distribution.
-In some cases you would do this:
+Other distributions should have similar packages.
+In addition you will have to download the list of font aliases that MEDM uses, found in the file medmfonts.ali.txt.
+What you do with this file to install the aliases varies with your Linux distribution.
+On Red Hat you would do something like one of these:

-On recent Ubuntu versions (14.04) though do this instead:
+On recent Ubuntu versions (tested on 14.04) though do this instead:

 $ sudo mv medmfonts.ali.txt /etc/X11/fonts/misc/medm.alias $ sudo update-fonts-alias misc

-In both cases you will probably have to restart the X11 server (logout and login again should be sufficient).
-The widgetDM_30 and larger aliases refer to fonts that are not included with Ubuntu, so you may wish to edit the fonts referred to (use xfontsel to find appropriate replacements).
+You may have to restart the X11 server for these changes to take effect (logout and login again should be sufficient).
+The widgetDM_30 and larger aliases refer to fonts that are not available for Ubuntu, so you may wish to edit those aliases to avoid warnings (use xfontsel to find appropriate replacements).